What Is Computer Internet Technology?

 Information Technology (IT) Manager

-Working in the role of an IT manager, you'd direct other workers among other tasks, including planning hardware and software upgrades, determining the most cost-effective IT solutions for the organization and managing information security.
+Working in the role of an IT manager, you'd direct other workers among other tasks, including planning hardware and software upgrades, determining the most cost-effective IT solutions for your organization and managing information security.
 You'd work to ensure that the IT used in the organization meets its unique needs.
-Computer and information systems managers, according to the BLS, will experience a fast employment increase of 15% between 2012 and 2022.
-They were paid a median wage of $127,640 as of May 2014.
+Computer and information systems managers, according to the BLS, will experience a fast employment increase of 12% between 2016 and 2026.
+They were paid a median wage of $142,530 as of May 2018.

 Network Support Specialist

 Network support specialists are technical support professionals who work to make sure a company's network is functioning properly and troubleshoot problems that arise.
 They also maintain the systems in an effort to prevent problems.
-Computer network support specialist employment growth will be at a 17% rate between 2012 and 2022, reported the BLS.
-The May 2014 median wage was $61,830.
+Computer network support specialist employment growth is projected to increase at a 8% rate between 2016 and 2026, reported the BLS.
+The May 2018 median wage was $62,770.

 Web Developer or Administrator

 Degrees and majors in computer Internet technology are rare.
-Generally, you'll pursue an associate's degree or a bachelor's degree in computer Internet technology, like computer science or a related field.
+Generally, you'll pursue an associate's degree or a bachelor's degree in computer science or a related field.
 An associate's or bachelor's degree program may allow you to choose a concentration such as Web design or programming.
-In general, programs in offering computer Internet technology courses may include classes in the following subjects:
+In general, programs offering computer Internet technology courses may include classes in the following subjects:

 - Computer architecture